SJTU-IPADS/Bamboo/README.md

 | Mistral-v0.1 | 0.45| 0.03 | 0.08| 0.24| 0.04 | 0.91 |

 Note that GSM8K often scores very highly on this toolkit, according to https://huggingface.co/spaces/Yeyito/llm_contamination_detector

+## Limitations
+* Bamboo, having undergone training with only 200B tokens, may still exhibit performance gaps in certain tasks.
+* The Bamboo model has only been trained on English-language datasets, hence its capabilities in other languages are still lacking.
+* The model may produce unexpected outputs due to its small size and probabilistic generation paradigm.

 ## Future Work

 - Mixtral 8x7B level sparse activation model